epoz/shmarql/src/docs/endpoints.md

 ## Multiple Endpoints

 It is also possible to have multiple endpoints exposed, for performance, reliability or testing reasons.
-Use the ENDPOINTS variable, with a space-seprated list of addresses prefixed with a name + | symbol, for example:
+Use the ENDPOINTS variable, with a space-separated list of addresses prefixed with a name + | symbol, for example:

 `virtuoso|http://192.168.1.15:8890/sparql qlever|http://192.168.1.15:7019/`